jacob-alford/crt/README.md

-milestones | The count at which the game transitions milestone indecies colorPool | How the various colors are added to the color pool numColors | The number of different colors the circles could be maxSizes | The maximum width the circles can have at any milestone index. minSizes | The minimum width the circles can have at any milestone index. singularityDistance | The threshold that maps directly to maxDistScore minDistScore | The smallest distance score value maxDistScore | The largest distance score value minSpeedScore | The smallest distance score value - determines max time bonus maxSpeedScore | The largest distance score value - determines max time penalty factorWeights | The score multiplier; the weights by which the score is calculated bg | Background color, can take a single number between 0 and 255, or three fastRT | Really fast reaction time for means of normalizing time-score-decay (milliseconds) slowRT | Really slow reaction time for means of normalizing time-score-decay (milliseconds) globalWidth | The width of the canvas globalHeight | The height of the canvas
+milestones | The count at which the game transitions milestone indecies colorPool | How the various colors are added to the color pool numColors | The number of different colors the circles could be maxSizes | The maximum width the circles can have at any milestone index minSizes | The minimum width the circles can have at any milestone index singularityDistance | The threshold that maps directly to maxDistScore minDistScore | The smallest distance score value maxDistScore | The largest distance score value minSpeedScore | The max time bonus maxSpeedScore | The max time penalty factorWeights | The score multiplier; the weights by which the score is calculated bg | Background color, can take a one number between 0 and 255, or three fastRT | Really fast reaction time for normalizing time-score-decay (milliseconds) slowRT | Really slow reaction time for normalizing time-score-decay (milliseconds) globalWidth | The width of the canvas globalHeight | The height of the canvas